What Is Forest School?

 With increasingly limited opportunities for physical activity and fresh air in the school system, forest school has become both a first and last chance to foster in children not only a love of the outdoors, but also a sense of belonging within it.

-Check out our video teaser from Recreation NB NB PLAYS! outside
+Check out our Champion Spotlight from Recreation NB NB PLAYS!
+Outside

 How does forest school work?